SamKKK123/Project-20/README.md

 This is a temp file that says that im learning how to use github and git with help of chatgpt and using touch typing to type this line

 Polaris school of technology

+This a demo for my learning in git push